niallo/sweepline/README.md

 You can then require `sweepline.js` via a standard script tag.
 It will be available in the global namespace under `sweepline`.

+You can find a pre-generated copy of this as `sweepline-bundle.js` in the repo.

 Tests
 ======
 $ npm test